-(F226B) MATHEMATICAL FOUNDATIONS OF COMPUTER SCIENCE

-(Common for CSE & IT)
+(F226B) MATHEMATICAL FOUNDATIONS OF COMPUTER SCIENCE (Common to CSE & IT)

 - 1. Know the basic terminology of functions, relations and sets and to demonstrate the knowledge of their associated operations. - 2.
 Understand the principles of permutations, combinations, inclusion/exclusion principle and the pigeonhole methodology. - 3.
 Know how to solve advanced mathematical problems, apply various methods of mathematical proof, and communicate solutions in writing. - 4.
-Understand about the recurrence relation - 5.
 Select graph theory basics in solving computer science problems.